 Why strong passwords make sense

 While strong passwords can be difficult to remember, it is important to remember that the more complex a password is, the harder it is for attackers to crack.
 Most attackers will start off with easily guessed passwords such as the username, the location, or even the type of operating system.
-The following link will rate the strength of a password:

 Working with strong passwords